 Y stands for Yellow

-To put it in simple words, when the colors mentioned above are subtracted from white light, primary colors are obtained.
+To put it simply, when the colors mentioned above are subtracted from white light, primary colors are obtained.
 Rather than mixing various colors to get desired results, subtractive color theory commences from a source of white light.
 Certain filters will be fixed to remove or “subtract” wavelengths of specific colors.
 In this theory, CMY is the colored filter that results in other beautiful colors.
 They have the potential to control wavelengths arising from the white lamp.
 It is basically a process of extraction.
 Many use color gels to implement this theory, which is now replaced by intelligent lighting fixtures.
 Look through the following to better understand the operation:

 Blue + Green = Cyan